 This one may be the last on this list, but is definitely not the least hilarious.
 Dairy Management Inc. the owner of the brand American Diary Association which at the beginning of 1993 launched a revolutionary advertising campaign “Got Milk?” and achieved truly fascinating results in the promotion of milk consumption, is also famous for its hilarious translation failure.
 When the “Got Milk?” campaign was launched in Mexico, it was translated as “Are you lactating?”
 We are pretty sure that the brand’s target audience considerably shrunk in the country as the message could appeal only to certain groups of mothers.

 So... do you see how vital is this to do market research before launching any new product, especially in foreign markets?
 You should be careful with elements of brand management.
-Developing the research-based brand marketing strategy is essential for a success of this brand on the new market.
+Developing the research-based brand marketing strategy is essential for the success of this brand on the new market.
 Ask consumers, test them with all available tools and methods, as thanks to modern technologies they have become much more accessible both in terms of cost and user-friendliness.